ccamiloo/ccamiloo/README.md

 <h2 align="center"> :sparkles: Welcome to my profile! :sparkles:</h2>

 Hello!
-My name is Camilo, I am a _programmer in process_, currently learning a lot about web technologies.
+My name is Camilo, and I like to call myself a _"programmer in process"_ Currently, I'm learning a lot about web technologies.

-Besides programming, I like math, and listen to music.
+Besides coding, I like math and listening to music.

 ## :computer: Technologies I use